HAL Explorer allows you to explore HAL and HAL-FORMS based RESTful Hypermedia APIs.

 3.7.
 Updating REST Resources

-When your response is based on HAL-FORMS, all the properties of the corresponding template element are shown, like
+When your response is based on HAL-FORMS, all the properties of the corresponding template element are shown, like:

-When HAL-FORMS is used, the fields are also validated and validation errors are displayed below the input area.
-Only for valid forms, the body is displayed, and the HTTP request can be made.
+When HAL-FORMS is used, the fields are also validated, and validation errors are displayed below the input area.
+Only for valid forms is the body displayed, and the HTTP request can be made.

 3.8.
 Adding Request Headers

-When want to add certain request headers to all calls, click on Edit Headers
+When you want to add certain request headers to all calls, click on Edit Headers in the top-left corner.

-bearer tokens for authorization, like
+bearer tokens for authorization, like:

 The modal dialog also provides buttons to clear all request headers or to add/modify an Accept

-request header for HAL
+request header for HAL or HAL-FORMS documents.

 3.9.
-Bookmarking
+Configuration and Bookmarking

 -